Psychology 301 Research Paper

 - Frequently Asked Questions

-(Registration must be completed on OPERA, the online Psychology Experiment and Research Application.
-You must have a UT EID and password to access the site.)
+(Registration must be completed on Sona the online Psychology Experiment and Registration Site.
+You must have a UT EID to access the site.)